Lattice-to-Total Thermal Conductivity Ratio: A Phonon-Glass Electron-Crystal Descriptor for Data-Driven Thermoelectric Design: Introduction

 Still, finding a material with intrinsically low thermal conductivity is only a first step toward achieving a high $ZT$.
 In practice, most TE materials require further optimization, such as defect engineering~\cite{mao2017defect,zhang2023defect}, band structure engineering~\cite{pei2017integrating,xie2022high}, and nanostructuring~\cite{zhang2024high,zheng2015mechanically}, in order to boost electrical transport while further suppressing lattice thermal transport.
 The accumulated lessons from decades of such optimization efforts are encapsulated in the phonon-glass electron-crystal (PGEC) paradigm~\cite{slack1995crc,nolas1999skutterudites,takabatake2014phonon,snyder2004disordered}, which calls for materials that conduct heat like a glass (suppressing phonon mobility) but conduct electrons like a crystal (enhancing carrier mobility).
 In essence, the PGEC concept emphasizes that an ideal thermoelectric should strike a balance between phonon and carrier transport properties.
-However, existing data-driven studies have largely neglected the explicit incorporation of a PGEC-based metric when screening for promising TE materials.
+To date, however, the explicit quantification and incorporation of a PGEC-based metric within data-driven screening pipelines remains conspicuously absent.
+To address this gap and move beyond simply screening for pristine materials with low $\kappa$ or $\kappa_{L}$, we adopt a data-driven approach to explicitly quantify the PGEC concept.